 Welcome back to the ninth feature from the Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collections, drops, and photographed by our Editor Cal McIntyre, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collections, drops, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 This feature was shot in the Studio Apartment of the eclectic Whitworth Locke Hotel in Manchester amongst their tones of peach and mint green.
 To shop the products Sid is wearing simply click the images.

 Meet Sid Quirk, a Manchester-based producer, DJ, classically trained musician and Agency Executive for Ad Hoc Records.
 Spreading himself across so many platforms, Quirk has quickly made a name for himself amongst the Mancunian music scene.
 Jumping in the deep end, the creative music producer is also the interviewer for the familiar Cluny MCR, who we have previously met the founders of in a previous collective.
 Being an all-around creative, Quirk has gained support from many different outlets such as Banoffee Pies and Manchester With Love just to name a few.
 Showcasing all his talents, Sid Quirk is only just getting started.